MihailJP/Inconsolata-LGC/README.md

 For legacy apps, use **Inconsolata LGC Yugoslav** in the TTC.

 ### Livonian comma accent ###
 Livonian alphabet has D and T with comma below, not with cedilla.
-However, since there is not an OpenType language system tag, `locl` feature is not available for Livonian.
+Language system tag for Livonian language is added as `LIV ` in OpenType 1.9.1; maybe not all systems support this yet.

-Use **Inconsolata LGC Livonian** in the TTC.
+For legacy apps, use **Inconsolata LGC Livonian** in the TTC.

 ### Sami _Eng_ ###
 In Sami languages, uppercase Eng should use that derived from uppercase N.